TechTronixx/tic-tac-toe-DevOps/kubernetes/README.md

 # Kubernetes Deployment for Tic Tac Toe

-This directory contains Kubernetes manifest for deploying the Demo Tic Tac Toe application.
+This directory contains Kubernetes manifest for deploying the Demo Tic Tac Toe application..

 ## Components